nelson-lang/nelson-gitbook/markdown/en/graphics/validatecolor.md

 ## Description

-<p>The <b>validatecolor</b> function is a color validation function that checks whether a given color is valid according to Nelson standards.</p>
+<p>The validatecolor function is a color validation function that checks whether a given color is valid according to Nelson standards.</p>

 <p>It takes a color argument as input and returns an error if the color is not valid.</p>

 ## Example